TkkrLab/website/content/deelnemer-worden.en.md

 ## Normal participant
 A normal participant pays € 30 per month.

-## Company

-As a company you can also become a member of the TkkrLab.
-The company will then receive an iButton (not personal) with which you can enter Tkkrlab when the space is open.
-You can then use all our equipment (Laser, 3D printer, Arduino, etc.).
-Your company will also be included on our sponsors page, which will make your name known to an interesting group of active technicians.

-The monthly contribution for companies is € 49.95 per month.

-Tkkrlab is not subject to VAT, so no VAT can be reclaimed on the participant fee.

 ## Student
 For all students (on presentation of a student card or other proof that you are at school / are a student) the participant contribution is € 15 per month.